The noun ‘recorder’

 That still records with moan."

-Recently, Anthony Rowland-Jones (2014) has further suggested that the name ‘recorder’ was adopted for this instrument in reference to its use to assist singers who would otherwise find it difficult to hold their parts in tune and in time.
-The very portable recorder would have been a convenient aid to learning, rehearsing and even performing such music.
+Anthony Rowland-Jones (2014) has further suggested that the name ‘recorder’ was adopted for this instrument in reference to its use to assist singers who would otherwise find it difficult to hold their parts in tune and in time.
+The very portable recorder would have been a convenient aid for learning, rehearsing, and even performing such music.
 Eventually, with three instruments, a piece could be repeated (‘recorded’ ) to give the singers a rest and a change of sound for the listeners.

-A more extended account of the etymology of the recorder and its occurrence in literature can be found in Lander (1996–2016a).
-A database of English literary and theatrical references to the recorder can be found in Lander (1996–2016b).
+A more extended account of the etymology of the recorder and its occurrence in literature can be found in Lander (1996–2023a).
+A database of English literary and theatrical references to the recorder can be found in Lander (1996–2023b).

 References cited on this page